 Alafaya included additional annual depreciation expense related to the limited proceeding plant additions in its revenue requirement determination in the amount of \$256,226.
-As discussed previously, staff is recommending removing the EQ plant investment in the amount of \$2,374,766, which includes engineering cost of \$81,234 for phase one.
-The Utility included depreciation expense of \$4,513 related to the engineering cost but did not include any depreciation expense related to the remaining EQ tank investment of \$2,293,532, since the completion date was estimated to be March 31, 2010.
-Staff recommends excluding the depreciation expense of \$4,513 in the phase one calculation of revenue requirements related to the EQ tank engineering cost, to be consistent with excluding the investment.
-Staff recommends including \$4,242 in depreciation expense in determining the phase two revenue requirement, which is the \$4,513 amount less a 6 percent non-U&U adjustment of \$271.
-The Utility included a decrease in depreciation expense related to the retirement of digester equipment in the amount of \$46,365.
-Staff recommends adjusting the \$46,365 by \$4,358 to reflect the non-U&U portion, which results in an adjusted depreciation decrease due to retirements of \$43,583.
+As discussed above, we have removed the EQ plant investment in the amount of \$2,374,766, which includes engineering costs of \$81,234 for phase one.
+Alafaya included depreciation expense of \$4,513 related to the engineering cost but did not include any depreciation expense related to the remaining EQ tank investment of \$2,293,532, since the completion date was estimated to be March 31, 2010.
+We shall exclude the depreciation expense of \$4,513 in the phase one calculation of revenue requirements related to the EQ tank engineering cost, to be consistent with excluding the investment.
+We shall include \$4,242 in depreciation expense in determining the phase two revenue requirement, which is the \$4,513 amount less a 6 percent non-U&U adjustment of \$271.
+The utility included a decrease in depreciation expense related to the retirement of digester equipment in the amount of \$46,365.
+We shall adjust the \$46,365 by \$4,358 to reflect the non-U&U portion, which results in an adjusted depreciation decrease due to retirements of \$43,583.